Care Quality Commission (CQC) – A New Era?

 DENTAL BULLETIN, ISSUE 9

 The Care Quality Commission (CQC) began operating on the 1stApril 2009 and was created to regulate and inspect health and social care services.
 Since its inception a number of additional services have come under its umbrella, including Primary Dental Care Services as of 1st April 2011.
+In this blog we look at the CQC inspection checklist and where it all began.

 In recent months the CQC has come under fire from the Medical Profession, with reports such as: